 Evan's first experience with unions was in his 20's when he got a job where you "had" to join the union.
 He didn't think anything of it, just paid his dues and did his job.
 Over the years, Evan worked in both union and non-union shops and came to learn what can be accomplished when people unite and work toward a common goal.
 Evan served as Chief Steward and negotiation team member of the Thief River Falls Driver/Bus Assistant unit for a number of years.
 Later he served on the MSEA Board, first as a Director, and then as President.
 And now Evan looks forward to serving MSEA members in his new role as Field Representative.
 Welcome aboard, Evan!

 It is with great sadness that MSEA bids farewell to Field Representative Lori Carlson, who passed away on December 5th, surrounded with love in her home after a courageous battle against pancreatic cancer.
 Lori was a passionate advocate for the many units and members she represented during her 18 years of dedicated service at MSEA.
 Mentoring was also especially important to Lori, made evident by the countless hours she devoted to helping members learn and grown into strong unit leaders.
 Her commitment to MSEA and her members will be greatly missed.

-10.14.14: MSEA is proud to announce Access to Savings, a Member-Only discount program offering members convenient and easily redeemable savings of up to 50% on: dining, shopping, hotel & travel, auto rental & services, movies & entertainment, recreation, home & garden, health & beauty and more.
+MSEA members can now take advantage of Access to Savings - a Member-Only discount program offering members convenient and easily redeemable savings of up to 50% on: dining, shopping, hotel & travel, auto rental & services, movies & entertainment, recreation, home & garden, health & beauty and more.
 Over 300,000 participating national and local merchants.

-All MSEA members will receive their Members-Only Code in the mail very soon.
-Once you receive your code - click on Access to Savings here (or on the Member Benefits page) to register and save!
+All MSEA members were mailed their Members-Only Code with instruction how to log in to the Access to Savings website to register and save!

 Did You Know?

-View the entire LES Skills Courses 2014-15 schedule.
+View the entire 2014-15 Skills Courses schedule sponsored by the Labor Education Service.
 All classes are non-credit and open to all.